These warmly spiced gluten-free thumbprint cookies are one of my favorite healthy treats, and they are super easy to make.

 These healthy bites don't last very long in my house—two days max.
 But if they survive beyond that time, I usually place them in an airtight container and store them in the fridge for up to 5 days with jam.

-But without the jam filling, these spice thumbprint cookies keep for up to a week in an airtight container at room temperature.
-Then fill with jam before enjoying or serving them or whenever a craving hits!
+But without the jam filling, these gluten-free thumbprint cookies keep for up to a week in an airtight container at room temperature.

 📖 Recipe